 PHOTO CREDIT: iSTOCK

-The College of Registered Nurses of Prince Edward Island (CRNPEI) would like to assist internationally educated nurses (IENs) who are considering living and working in Prince Edward Island.
+The College of Registered Nurses and Midwives of Prince Edward Island (CRNMPEI) would like to assist internationally educated nurses (IENs) who are considering living and working in Prince Edward Island.
 Our team is here to support you through the application process for registration and licensure, to ensure that process is as seamless and efficient as possible.
 There are a number of steps in the application process and it is important to take your time and be thorough to ensure you have completed everything, as we cannot make a decision on your application until we receive all required documents.
 Remember we are just an email or phone call (902 368 3764 or toll free 1 844 843 3933) away if you need help.

 Nursing in PEI